 New Carlisle in Clark County, Ohio — The American Midwest (Great Lakes)

 Location.
-39° 56.159′ N, 84° 1.629′ W. Marker is in New Carlisle, Ohio, in Clark County.
-Marker is on West Jefferson Street (Ohio Route 571), on the left when traveling west. marker is on the front wall of the Church building, to the left of the front door.
+39° 56.047′ N, 84° 1.517′ W. Marker is in New Carlisle, Ohio, in Clark County.
+Marker is on South Main Street (Ohio Route 235), on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 212 W Jefferson, New Carlisle OH 45344, United States of America.
+Marker is at or near this postal address: 314 S Main Street, New Carlisle OH 45344, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 14, 2018.
-It was originally submitted on February 7, 2015, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 257 times since then.
-Last updated on August 8, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-Photos: 1, 2, 3, 4, 5, 6. submitted on February 7, 2015, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on April 21, 2015, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 273 times since then.
+Photos: 1, 2, 3. submitted on April 21, 2015, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.